nighthawkcoders/python-pages/_posts/2023-08-16-Tools_Equipment.md

    - On Windows we will install Windows Subystem for Linux (WSL Ubuntu), then use ```sudo apt install` installs the packages (Java, Python) you need for Development that Ubuntu did not include.
    - On AWS Linux EC2 machines we will use ```sudo apt install``` for tools installation.
 An AWS Account for cloud computing will be required.  , account access will be provided by Teacher.
 AWS Cloud Computing and Electric Cloud Computing (EC2's) will be used to run Development Enviornment from the Internet.

 ## Hacks
+> Rreview all the items mentioned above and get started with setup.
+It is very important to understand concepts of these tools and ask questions for clarity
-   > Setup and/or review all the items mentioned above.
-If you don't have computer and tools access, you are effectually absent!!!
-Installing tools can be a bit of a process, but it is fundamental to coding.
+- If you don't have computer and tools access, you are effectually absent!!!
+- Installing tools can be a bit of a process.
+Read, review, and get started.
+After you do it a little, it starts to become easy.
+- Do not fear your tools, <mark>love your tools'</mark>.
+You will understand this more as you become a Developer.
+Why do you think you might love your tools?